vasileios27/GeoML-Lab/containers/fourcastnet/README.md

-# Ppangu-Weather — Installation & Local Execution Guide
+# FourCastNet — Installation & Local Execution Guide
 ## **1. GPU Environment**

 This environment is configured for **GPU acceleration** using: